“It’s midnight. Happy New Year, baby,” I told my darlin’, and he took me in his arms and kissed me. And then I started crying.

 I didn’t know the half of it.
 Before the year was over, we made four trips to see his dying father.
-The final journey was the one no one ever hopes to make, as we said our final goodbyes.
+The final journey was the one no one ever hopes to make, as we said our last goodbyes.

 One short year—the longest of my life.

 But children—what pure hearts they have.
 No wonder Jesus said none of us will enter His kingdom unless we become children again.
 On Christmas day two weeks ago, we celebrated with our daughter and her family a few miles from our own home.
 With Christmas presents unwrapped and dinner demolished, we set up the computer and called my mother-in-law to send her our love via skype.
 We chatted and laughed as the little ones hammed it up in front of the camera.
 And then my granddaughter—the four-year-old who prayed for her Pap throughout his long illness—spoke to the heart of the matter.